-Core investment: The fund typically invests via derivatives in a mix of assets from anywhere in the world, including company shares, bonds, currencies, cash and assets that can be turned quickly into cash.
-The fund may also invest directly, or through other funds.
-The fund may invest in Chinese bonds denominated in Renminbi.
+Core investment: The fund typically invests via derivatives in a mix of assets from anywhere in the world, including company shares, bonds, currencies, and cash or assets that can be turned quickly into cash.
+The fund may also invest in these assets directly or through other funds.
+The fund may invest in Chinese bonds denominated in renminbi.

 Other investments: The fund may invest in asset-backed securities, contingent convertible debt securities, other funds and cash or assets that can be turned into cash quickly.

-Derivatives: The fund invests via derivatives and may use derivatives with the aim of reducing the risks and costs of managing the fund.
+Derivatives: The fund invests via derivatives and may use derivatives to reduce the risks and costs of managing the fund.

 Risks associated with the fund

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.